top of page

 … Then Jesus came to them and said, “All authority in heaven and on earth has been given to Me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”

+Therefore, after the resurrection, Jesus’ role was no longer the same as before.
 This reference provides a clear answer to those who believe Jesus’ teaching was only for the Jews while Paul taught the Gentiles.
 It directly challenges the common Protestant claim that Jesus and Paul taught different messages.

 Everything God the Son, Jesus Christ, said as documented in the 4 Gospels, applies to the whole world.
 Everything!
 No exception!
-From the eating of His flesh and drinking of His blood (John 6), to the Lord's Prayer with the "Bread" meaning His Flesh, to the rest of the scripture in the 4 Gospels, all apply to the whole world, including Christians and non-Christians - "all nations"!
+From the eating of His flesh and drinking of His blood (John 6), to the Lord's Prayer with the "Bread" meaning His Flesh, to the rest of the scripture in the 4 Gospels, all apply to the whole world, including Christians and non-Christians - "all nations."

 Romans 10:12